GarrettBrown-dev/Mr.Roboger/README.md

 ## Description

 _This is intended as a proof of knowledge for week 3 at Epicodus.
-Returns a different output depending on the numbers inputted._
+Returns a different output depending on the numbers inputted.

+1.)
+Generates array with numbers based on user input.
+2.)
+Returns strings that correlate to given numbers to strings.
+3.) output array to htm _

 ## Setup/Installation Requirements